den-materials/intro-mongoose/readme.md

 app.post("/reminders", remindersController.create);
 ```

-Our views/reminders/new.ejs should look something like this:
+Now create a file called `views/reminders/new.ejs`.
+It should look something like this:

 ```html
 <% layout('../layout') -%>